fetchai/mettalex-market-maker/on-chain/README.md

 * Strategy address is added to the controller contract.
 * To connect the Balancer pool, bpool controller is replaced by Strategy contract from admin account.
 * To allow the AMM to mint Long and Short tokens, the autonomous market maker address is updated in Vault contract

+## Local testing cloning deployed commodities
+Testing a local copy of already deployed commodities can be useful to debug issues.
+The `clone_commodity.py` module has functions that allow the user to connect to an existing commodity deployed on local, kovan, or bsc-mainnet using the address of the liquidity pool to retrieve all components.

+From within an ipython console:

+    from clone_commodity import connect, get_commodity, create_ctor_args, create_deployment_json
+    w3, user = connect('bsc-mainnet', 'user')
+    commodity = get_commodity(w3, '0x05f53BfC0a757d1057108EF585507ED5e171EE2d')
+    # Generate args file for creating local commodity with same parameters
+    create_ctor_args(commodity, 'args_dpc108.json')   # Commodity symbol used in name
+    # AND/OR Generate json file for use with Brownie testing
+    deployment = create_deployment_json(commodity, 'brownie_mettalex/bsc_mainnet_dpc108.json')

+For local testing in one terminal start the ganache chain then in a second terminal do:

+    python mettalex_contract_setup.py -n local -a setup \
+    -j deployed/729c4df56d28af211ed4c6f55c1d47c04a80ee96.json \
+    -i args_dpc108.json -o brownie_mettalex/local_deployment_dpc108.json -p 5000

+Changing directory to scripts/brownie_mettalex then allows testing from console:

+    brownie console
+    >>> from scripts.connect_deployed import main
+    >>> contracts, actors = main('local_deployment_dpc108.json')

+or connecting to existing deployed contracts:

+    brownie console --network bsc-main
+    >>> from scripts.connect_deployed import main
+    >>> contracts, actors = main('bsc_mainnet_dpc108.json')